 Advice for Employees

-If you find yourself on the receiving end of malicious rumours, insults or being excluded, treated unfairly or deliberately undermined with constant criticism, it could be considered bullying.
+If you find yourself on the receiving end of malicious rumours, insults or being excluded, treated unfairly or deliberately undermined with constant criticism, it could be considered bullying or harassment at work.

 Bullying at work is described as unwanted behaviour which intimidates, degrades, humiliates or offends a person and can make you feel lonely and isolated.

 People who are bullied at work often only contact our team when the situation has become intolerable.
-Give us a call before things get too bad and we may be able to help and guide you to ease the stress of the situation.
-An experienced employment solicitor will be able to tell you if you have grounds for concern and what your next steps could be.
+Give us a call before things get too bad and we may be able to help with advice and guide you to ease the stress of the situation.
+An experienced employment solicitor will be able to tell you if you have grounds for concern with workplace bullying and what your next steps could be.

-Take a look at our helpful blog on bullying.
+Take a look at our helpful blog on workplace bullying.